Polymer/old-docs-site/articles/unit-testing-elements.md

 ### Why create a new tool?

 Great question.
-When working with HTML imports, we regularly find ourselves wanting to write tests within .html sources.
+When working with Web Components, we regularly find ourselves wanting to write tests within .html sources.
 A large number of tests require that you write HTML and we wanted something more convenient than two files per suite - your fixtures and tests.
-We also wanted a test runner that didn't have configuration hooks for running server-executable code to allow for environments like Travis CI.
+We also wanted a test runner that didn't have configuration hooks for running server-executable code to allow for environments like [Travis CI](https://travis-ci.org/).

-We considered both [Karma](http://karma-runner.github.io/0.12/index.html) (which didn't support WebDriver commands outside of launching) as well as [Protractor](https://github.com/angular/protractor) (which focuses on an integration style of testing, whilst we were after unit style testing) but both took a very JavaScript centric view of the world.
+We considered both [Karma](http://karma-runner.github.io/0.12/index.html) and [Protractor](https://github.com/angular/protractor) while evaluating our tooling options.
+Karma unfortunately didn't support [WebDriver](http://docs.seleniumhq.org/projects/webdriver/) commands outside of lauching and lacked first-class support for .html sources (without the use of iframes! and gnarly workarounds).
+Protractor had a similar JS-centriv view of the world and focused more on integration style testing rather than unit style testing.
+As we felt quite strongly about

-Working with .html sources as a first-class citizen involved lots of work (and iframes!).
 Ultimately, having considered the options we found it more efficient to build WCT rather than modify these tools outright.

 ## Unit test helpers